NCUSCC/NCUSCC.github.io/README.md

 DeePMD-kit is a realization of Deep Potential, it is a deep learning package for many-body potential energy representation and molecular dynamics, which can written in Python/C++.
 In this challenge,we are required to make improvements on the training procedure.
 We end up with the speed results that are **7.946(watewr), 3.121(mgalcu), 1.728(copper)** compared to the original results, **through the optimization of custom operators,Compressed Training**.

-Our solution will be open-sourced soon.
+Our solution can be seen [here](https://github.com/NCUSCC/ASC22-DeePMD).

 ## 2020-2021